This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 - Jarred Pepperoncini Peppers including the juice

-- Trini Green Seasoning - make your own homemade using this green seasoning recipe unless you live near a Caribbean focused grocery store.
+- Trini Green Seasoning - make your own homemade using this Caribbean green seasoning recipe unless you live near a Caribbean focused grocery store.

 How To Make This Flavorful Pot Roast Recipe